Statistics show that 69% of American adults have experienced at least one missing tooth by the age of 44.

-- Material Used For Dental Bridge – The material you use for your dental bridge has a great influence on dental bridge cost.
+1. Material Used – The material you use for your bridge has a great influence on the cost.
 Some of the high-end materials such as zirconia and porcelain will cost more than the typical all-ceramic dental bridge.

-- Type of Dental Bridge – We will be discussing different types of bridges in the latter part of the article.
-For now, understand that a dental bridge cost is also greatly affected by the types of bridge.
+3. Type of Bridge – We will be discussing different types of bridges in the latter part of the article.
+For now, understand that the cost of a dental bridge is also greatly affected by the types of bridge.

-- The Complexity of the Placement – If you have unhealthy adjacent teeth, the need for implants, gaps in different areas of the teeth, and so on, all of this will add to the complexity and cost of treatment.
-The more the complexity in placing the dental bridge, the more it will cost.
+4. Complexity of Placement – If you have unhealthy adjacent teeth or need implants, this will add to the complexity and cost of treatment.
+The more complexity the more it will cost.

-- Education, Experience, and Location of Dentist – Typically, services offered by experienced dentists are more expensive than those performed by recent dental school graduates.
-But at the end of the day, it’s worth getting the treatment from an experienced dentist.
+5. Education, Experience, & Location of Dentist – Typically, services offered by experienced dentists are more expensive than those performed by recent dental school graduates.

-- Your Oral Health – If the patient is suffering from gum ailments or he has other types of oral health issues, then the dental expert will try to treat them before placing a dental bridge.
-These individual initial treatments are necessary to ensure the overall good health of your mouth.
-The cost of these treatments should be included in your dental bridge.
+6. Your Overall Oral Health – If you are suffering from gum ailments or have other types of oral health issues, then the dentist will try to treat those issues before placing a dental bridge.
+These initial treatments are necessary to ensure the overall health of your mouth.

 The Cost of a Dental Bridge Based on Types